Tudat/tudat/developerGuide/extendingJSON/unitTesting.rst

 Here, the macro :literal:`BOOST_CHECK_CLOSE_INTEGRATION_RESULTS` defined in :class:`Tudat/InputOutput/JsonInterface/UnitTests/unitTestSupport.h` is used.
 This takes as first and second arguments the maps of states (where the keys are the values of the independent variable at each integration step, and the values the vector of corresponding states) generated manually and using the :literal:`json_interface` (the order is irrelevant). :literal:`indeces` contains the starting indeces of vectors in the state whose norm is not expected to be small (i.e. the position and velocity distances start at indeces 0 and 3 of the state), and :literal:`sizes` denotes the size of these vectors (3 elements in both cases).
 If the mass of the vehicle would have been propagated, its index would be 7 and its size 1.
 The last argument is the tolerance to be used when comparing numerical values.
 This macro performs a set of checks on the provided map of states:

-  - The maps are of the same size (i.e. same number of integreation steps performed).
+  - The maps are of the same size (i.e. same number of integration steps performed).

   - The difference between initial and final epochs is smaller than the specified tolerance: